Enron scandal: Rise of Enron

 In 1985, Kenneth Lay merged the natural gas pipeline companies of Houston Natural Gas and InterNorth to form a multi-billion dollar company.
 Just a year later, they then changed the name to Enron.
-In the early 1990s, he helped to initiate the selling of electricity at market prices and soon after, Congress approved legislation deregulating the sale of natural gas.
+In the early 1990s, Lay helped to initiate the selling of electricity at market prices and soon after, Congress approved legislation deregulating the sale of natural gas.
 The resulting markets made it possible for traders such as Enron to sell energy at higher prices, thereby significantly increasing its revenue.
 After producers and local governments decried the resultant price volatility and asked for increased regulation, strong lobbying on the part of Enron and others prevented such regulation.
 Enron changed from being a natural gas producer and supplier to a trader of energy derivative contracts with the assistance of Jeffrey Skilling, who joined the company as a consultant before rising to the position of chief operating officer.

 As Enron became the largest seller of natural gas in North America by 1992, its trading of gas contracts earned $122 million (before interest and taxes), the second largest contributor to the company's net income.
 The November 1999 creation of the EnronOnline trading website allowed the company to manage its contracts trading business better.

 In an attempt to achieve further growth, Enron pursued a diversification strategy.
 The company owned and operated a variety of assets including gas pipelines, electricity plants, paper plants, water plants, and broadband services across the globe.
-Enron also gained additional revenue by trading contracts for the same array of products and services it was involved.
+Enron also gained additional revenue by trading contracts for the same array of products and services it was involved in.

 This included setting up power generation plants in developing countries and emerging markets including the Philippines (Subic Bay), Indonesia and India (Dabhol).

 The bull market of the 1990s helped to fuel Enron’s ambitions and contributed to its rapid growth.
 Enron's stock increased from the start of the 1990s until year-end 1998 by 311%, only modestly higher than the average rate of growth in the Standard & Poor 500 index.
 However, the stock increased by 56% in 1999 and a further 87% in 2000, compared to a 20% increase and a 10% decrease for the index during the same years.
 By December 31, 2000, Enron's stock was priced at $83.13 and its market capitalization exceeded $60 billion, 70 times earnings and six times book value, an indication of the stock market's high expectations about its prospects.
 In addition, Enron was rated the most innovative large company in America in Fortunes Most Admired Companies survey.